 A. Atypical hemolytic uremic syndrome

-Authorization of 6 months may be granted for treatment of atypical hemolytic uremic syndrome not caused by Shiga toxin when all of the following criteria are met:
+Authorization may be granted for treatment of atypical hemolytic uremic syndrome not caused by Shiga toxin when all of the following criteria are met:

-- 1. ADAMTS 13 activity level above 5% - 2.
+- 1. Documentation ADAMTS 13 activity level is above 5% - 2.
 Absence of Shiga toxin